Alan Grayson: Personal life

 Grayson was ranked as the 11th-wealthiest member of Congress in 2010, based on financial disclosure forms with a net worth of $31.41 million, and a pending claim against the now-defunct Derivium Capital for at least $25 million, according to Roll Call.
 Grayson disclosed that his attorney fees and costs for the war contractor case had exceeded $4 million.

 Grayson was married to a woman he met in the early 1980s at a party in Boulder, Colorado.
 Grayson remarried in 1990 to Lolita Grayson.
 While pursuing the whistleblower cases, Grayson worked from a home office in Orlando, where he lived with his second wife, Lolita Grayson, and their five children.
 The couple separated in March 2014, and Alan Grayson asked a court in Orlando to annul the marriage a year later.
+The Orange County Sheriff's Office said that Grayson would not be charged in connection with a March 2014 domestic incident after investigators determined there was no probable cause to support the allegation that he had pushed his wife.
 In April 2015 the Graysons agreed to settle the dispute and annul their 25-year marriage.
 Lolita Grayson accused Alan Grayson of domestic abuse that lasted over the decades of their marriage; Alan Grayson denied the charges.

 On May 31, 2016, Alan Grayson married his third wife, Dr. Dena Minning.
 In 2016, Minning ran for the US House seat Grayson was vacating to pursue his Senate run.
 She was defeated in the Democratic primary.

 In December 2019, Grayson released a book titled High Crimes: The Impeachment of Donald Trump.